Q. What type of research must be registered with the IBC?

 Q. I've never had to "mess" with this before.
 Why do I have to now?

 A. There are two primary reasons.
 1.)
 Compliance with the NIH and CDC Guidelines is mandatory for any institution which utilizes NIH funding.
 2.)
 The federal government has regulations pertaining to the general possession, use and transfer of certain biohazardous agents classified as "Select Agents".
 Both the University and PIs are obligated to comply with these laws.
 In addition, some other granting agencies and even suppliers require proof of institutional approval to conduct research activities or procure agents.

 Q. My source of funding is not the NIH.
 Do I still have to be registered with the IBC?

 A. No. There is an electronic application form for IBC registration.
-Contact the Biosafety Office for assistance with access to the web-based application.
+Consult the Submit IBC Protocol section of this website for more information.

 Q. How long does it take to get a review and notification of the results?